Resources for Parents of College-Bound Students Challenges for the college-bound student

 by Roy Speed

-Why teach Shakespeare to high school students?Shakespeare is still a fixture on those lists of standard works your student is expected to have read: works by Hawthorne, Melville, Jane Austen, Charlotte Brontë, Dickens, et al. Today these same lists may include The Hunger Games, I Know Why the Caged Bird Sings, and The Fellowship of the Ring.
+Why teach Shakespeare to high school students?Shakespeare is still a fixture on those lists of standard works your student is expected to have read — works by Hawthorne, Melville, Jane Austen, Charlotte Brontë, Dickens, et al. Today these same lists may include The Hunger Games, I Know Why the Caged Bird Sings, and The Fellowship of the Ring.

-But there's a problem with such lists; they're deceptive.
-They lead parents to view Shakespeare as just one more writer in a long list, one more box to check off — in a word, optional.
+But there's a problem with such lists: they're deceptive; they lead parents to view Shakespeare as just one more writer in a long list, one more box to check off — in a word, optional.

 • the Bethel Post Office;